ChunbiaoZhu/Theano/README.md

-cuDNN :/usr/bin/ld: 找不到 -lcudnn should follow:
+cuDNN :/usr/bin/ld: 找不到 -lcudnn
+ImportError: cuDNN not available: Can not compile with cuDNN. should follow:
  ======================================================================
 NVIDIA provides a library for common neural network operations that especially speeds up Convolutional Neural Networks (CNNs).
 Again, it can be obtained from NVIDIA (after registering as a developer): https://developer.nvidia.com/cudnn